hdmf-dev/hdmf/docs/source/make_a_release.rst

       $ sha=$(openssl sha256 /tmp/hdmf-$release.tar.gz | awk '{print $2}')
       $ sed -i -- "3s/.*/{$ set sha256 = \"$sha\" %}/" recipe/meta.yaml

+  If requirements-min.txt was changed, the changes should be reflected in the requirements/run list.

 7. Push the changes